atinuke03/LITA_Project_Sales_Data/README.md

 # Structured Query Language (SQL)
 Structured Query Language, is a standardized programming language used for managing and manipulating relational databases.
-SQL was used to analyze sales data.
+SQL was used to analyzed sales data.
 The following query was written to extract key insights.

 ```
 Select * from [dbo].[LITA Capstone]